 200g Mushrooms finely sliced

-2 x sprigs of Fresh Rosemary
+2 x sprigs of Fresh Rosemary1 x Onion finely sliced

 2 x Rump Steaks cut into small chunks (you can use any cut of beef but everything else in this recipe is cheap so why not treat your self?)